 This short video shows how to reduce the risk of SUDI (including SIDS and fatal sleeping accidents).
 It also includes tips on safe sleeping, sleeping baby on back, sleeping baby at the end of the cot, avoiding a flat head, and sleeping arrangements.
 It highlights the importance of providing a smoke-free sleeping environment for your baby.

 When co-sleeping is a problem

-- Parents bring a baby into bed because of difficulties with the baby waking or being unsettled at night.
-For some, this turns out to be an effective solution.
-For others, it isn’t satisfactory for them or their baby.
+Parents sometimes bring a baby into bed because the baby is waking or unsettled at night.
+For some families, this works well.
+For others, it might work in the short term but can lead to problems with settling the baby later on.
 Also, the parents’ bed might not be safely set up for the baby.

-- Parents want their child to move into a separate bed before the child wants to move.
-Many parents who sleep with their children also report that children usually want their own beds by the age of two or three years.
-It can take longer than this, though, and sometimes parents get sick of co-sleeping before their children do.
+Finally, a problem could come up if parents want their child to sleep in a separate bed before the child wants to move.
+Many parents who sleep with their children report that children usually want their own beds by the age of 2-3 years.
+It can take longer than this, though, and sometimes parents want to stop co-sleeping before their children do.

 Co-sleeping: stats and facts

-Bed-sharing with a parent is becoming a far more common experience in western societies such as the USA and Australia.
-Research has found that:
+Co-sleeping with a parent is becoming a far more common experience in western societies such as the USA and Australia:

-- almost half (42%) of two-week-old infants sleep in their parents’ bed, but this figure decreases to 27% at 12 months – most of these for more than two hours in each 24-hour period
+- Almost half (42%) of two-week-old babies sleep in their parents’ beds, but this figure goes down to 27% at 12 months – most of these babies co-sleep for more than two hours in each 24-hour period.

-- most babies bed-share at night, but there are some who only bed-share during the day
+- Most babies co-sleep at night, but there are some who only co-sleep during the day.

-- an increasing portion of babies who died suddenly and unexpectedly shared a sleep surface with an adult for their last sleep.
+- An increasing proportion of babies who died suddenly and unexpectedly shared a sleep surface with an adult for their last sleep.